fareedst/bkpfile/docs/context/architecture.md

      2. Validate source file exists and is regular
      3. Convert file path to relative path if needed
      4. Compare file with most recent backup
-        - If identical, report existing backup name and exit
+        - If identical, report existing backup name and exit with `cfg.StatusFileIsIdenticalToExistingBackup`
         - If different, proceed with backup creation
      5. Generate backup name using base filename
      6. Create backup directory structure
      7. Create file copy (or simulate in dry-run)
+     8. Exit with `cfg.StatusCreatedBackup` on successful backup creation
+     - Error handling uses configured status codes:
+       - File not found: exit with `cfg.StatusFileNotFound`
+       - Invalid file type: exit with `cfg.StatusInvalidFileType`
+       - Permission denied: exit with `cfg.StatusPermissionDenied`
+       - Disk full: exit with `cfg.StatusDiskFull`
+       - Failed to create backup directory: exit with `cfg.StatusFailedToCreateBackupDirectory`
+       - Configuration error: exit with `cfg.StatusConfigError`

    - For listing backups:
      1. Load config